Moses Okot Jr

-Okot Moses Junior Bitek is a Ugandan lawyer and politician who serves as a member of Parliament representing Kioga Constituency Amolatar District.
-He was elected on 14 January 2021.
-He is a member of the FDC party.
+Okot Moses Junior Bitek is a Ugandan lawyer and politician who served as a member of Parliament representing Kioga Constituency Amolatar District in the 11th Parliament of Uganda.
+He was elected on 14 January 2021 under Forum for Democratic Change.He is a member of the National Resistance Movement.

 Early life and background

 Okot was born in Gulu District to Mr. Angiro John (father) a retired teacher and Miss Imat Keller Angiro (mother) of the Okarowok Clan.
 Okot attended Amuca SDA Primary School for his PLE, Aputi Secondary School for O-level (2001-2005) and Gombe Secondary School for his A-level (2006-2007).
 In 2015, Okot graduated with a Bachelor of Laws from Makerere University as well as he received his Diploma in Legal Practice from Law Development Centre in 2017.

 Career

 Working experience

 While he was at Law Development Centre, Okot served as Guild President from 2016 to 2017.

 For a period of 3years (2017-2020), Okot Jr was an associate lawyer with Oloya & Company Advocates, a law firm based in Gulu town.
 He served as a chairperson of the Forum for Democratic Change at Makerere University (2010-2011).
 Currently, Okot practices with Gem and Company Advocates.